cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 # The Prelude Variant
-*V1_2023-10-16*
+*Draft version*
 ***By Cyrusa and Cue***

 > Prelude is a variant for Twilight Imperium:Shattered Ascension, that aims to replace the usual first 2 rounds of territorial claims and expansions with a higher level setup process, in order to reach the midgame (roughly round 3) quicker and with interesting board configurations.

-> **Disclaimer:** Since the approach of the Prelude variant is to abstractly simulate the early game to gain time, it will not fully take into account all the details and subtle interactions of a normal early game of Shattered Ascension, like timing or Leaders.
+> **Disclaimer:** Since the approach of the Prelude variant is to abstractly simulate the early game to gain time, it will not fully take into account all the details and subtle interactions of a normal early game of Shattered Ascension, like timings or precise opening moves.

 ## Table of Contents